Introduction

 To extrapolate the RD treatment effect, certain assumptions should be imposed about:

-In the next building block, we will dive deeper into the RDD subject by discussing Regression Discontuinity plots.
+In the next topic, we will dive deeper into the RDD subject by discussing Regression Discontuinity plots.